 - Click on Safari on the menu bar and select Preferences (or Settings).

-- Select Privacy from the top of the window that appears.
+3. Click on the Privacy icon at the top of the window that appears.

 Here’s how to remove Safari extensions: